yamibakuwa/yamibakuwa/README.md

 **`Cybersecurity Project Manager Intern`**

 I'm a Cybersecurity Project Manager who loves to solve problems and tinker with things wherever I go.
 I love learning new things and thinking outside of the box.
-I am working on Ubuntu (CLI and VMWare!), SD-WAN, and some Python projects!
+I'm working on Linux (CLI and VMWare!), SD-WAN, and Python projects!

 #